hiroshiban/Mcalibrator2/utils/README.txt

 ****************************************
-README.txt on Mcalibrator2
+README.txt on utility functions of Mcalibrator2

 Created    : "2012-04-12 11:29:15 ban"
-Last Update: "2012-04-12 11:29:20 ban"
+Last Update: "2013-12-10 16:09:42 ban (ban.hiroshi@gmail.com)"
 ****************************************

-to modify Mcalibrator2 for your own purposes and functions, run the commands below on MATLAB
+1. To modify Mcalibrator2 for your own purposes and functions, please run the commands below on MATLAB (please do not use a MATLAB-native "guide" function)

->> guide Mcalibrator2;
+   >> addpath('path_to_tabpanel2.8.1_here')
    >> tabpanel('Mcalibrator2.fig','McalibratorTab');

+2. To update Mcalibrator2 html-based help files, please run ~/Mcalibrator2/update_Mcalibrator2_docs.m on MATLAB shell.

 Enjoy!